-Pasta e Fagioli is a deliciously comforting soup perfect for anytime of the year and packed with protein, veggies, pasta and beans making it hearty and filling.
-Our family loves this soup- a great recipe for all!
+Pasta e Fagioli is a deliciously rustic soup perfect for anytime of the year and packed with protein, fresh vegetables, tender pasta and beans making it hearty and filling.
+Very easy to make, freezer friendly and also family friendly.

 Pasta Fagioli Soup Recipe